dljones555/PromptLoader/README.md

 # Overview

+6/24/2025 - MCP support in progress.
+Have checked out [https://www.modelcontextprotocol.io].
+I reactoring this to support Prompts and Roots.

+MCP Server support for Prompts will be differnet, and not so much focused on Web API or method annotation, but root source (file://, https://, API, github and cloud prompt SaaS) named prompt support.

+Have also done market research on other prompt management offerings out there.

+- There are prompt and eval tools exist, but don't allow pulling prompts into code for LLM chat completion execution.
+- Some of the prompt authoring tools are more consumer focused and fit the idea of allowing non-engineer roles.
+- There is some vendor lockin potential out there including with bigtech/cloud AI and startups.
+- LangChain has a pretty complete soluion solution, as does PromptLayer.
+- This library aims to play well with all options in Python and C#
+- Searching github for functions that load prompts.
+A lot of inline prompts!

+**Please consider supporting this project with a GitHub star or sponsorship contribution!**

 LLM prompts are the standard operating procedures and knowledge assets of your Agents and AI based value creation!

 These reflect your business rules and processes, and alignment with your organization's values.